Arabo-Friesian Horse

 Intro

-The Arabian blood was first added to the Friesian breed during Spanish invasion of the Netherlands during the late 16th and early 17th century.
+The Arabian blood was first added to the Friesian breed during Spanish invasion of the Netherlands in the late 16th and early 17th century.

 Origins

 Local Friesian farmers were forced to use Spanish stallions who carried Arabian blood.
-The resulting cross was an incredibly athletic animal that is found in the ancestry of the Orlov Trotter and the Morgan.
+The resulting cross was an incredibly athletic animal that is found in the ancestry of the Orlov Trotter and Morgans.

 Later, during the 1960’s breeders attempted to further enhance the Friesian bloodlines by adding more Arabian blood to selected Friesian mares.
-Their goal was to enhance strength, endurance and lung & heart volume while retaining the physical characteristics of the Friesian.
+Their goal was to enhance strength and endurance along with lung and heart volume, all while retaining physical characteristics of the Friesian.

 Features